TreyGower7/coe332-trey/homework06/README.md

 <!-- What the data says -->
 ## What the Important data says
+* hgnc_id = HGNC ID.
+A unique ID created by the HGNC for every approved symbol.
-* locus_group = A group name for a set of related locus types as defined by the HGNC (e.g. non-coding RNA
+* locus_group = A group name for a set of related locus types as defined by the HGNC (e.g. non-coding RNA)
 * locus_type = The locus type as defined by the HGNC (e.g. RNA, transfer)
 * location = Cytogenetic location of the gene (e.g. 2q34)
 * gene_family = Name given to a gene family or group